 Samsung Galaxy Watch - Stylish

 The Samsung Galaxy Watch is the successor to the Gear S3 and is still one of the best smartwatches around today.
 Compatible with Android and iOS, it now comes in both 42mm and 46mm models.

-Samsung treads between smartwatch and fitness tracker, also packing in a heart rate sensor along with that GPS and its much-improved Samsung Health software.
+Samsung treads between smartwatch and fitness tracker, also packing in a heart rate sensor alongside the GPS and its much-improved Samsung Health software.
 There's also the option of LTE (coming soon), if you wish for an untethered connection, with a standalone speaker for taking calls on the watch.
-It's now waterproof, too, adding swim tracking skills that are on par with the Watch Series 4.
+It's now waterproof too, adding swim tracking skills that are on par with the Watch Series 4.

-It's running on Tizen OS 4.0 and feels like a better alternative to Google's Wear OS right now.
+The Galaxy Watch runs on Samsung's Tizen OS 4.0 and feels like a better alternative to Google's Wear OS right now.
 You still get that rotating bezel and one of the best displays you can find on a smartwatch.
 However, the app selection still lags way behind the Apple Watch and Wear OS devices.
 That said, the Spotify app is great and offers offline playback.

 Battery life, we should say, is also solid, getting you 2-3 days on the 42mm model and more on the 46mm version.
 If you're not a fan of Wear and don't want an Apple Watch, this is the top option to consider instead.